Musgrove pitches hometown Padres past Mets 6-0 and into NLDS

 During batting practice, San Diego second baseman Jake Cronenworth wore an old-school Tony Gwynn No. 19 uniform T-shirt, a giveaway at Petco Park one day this season.

-“We all got ‘em," Cronenworth said.
-“Usually a lot of us wear ’em, but I think everybody's wearing hoodies today.”

-Cronenworth, however, figured this was a day to salute the late Padres Hall of Famer.
+Cronenworth figured this was a night to salute the late Padres Hall of Famer.

 TRAINER’S ROOM

-Padres: All-Star 3B Manny Machado, who had an RBI single, limped back to the dugout after striking out in the ninth inning and appeared to be favoring a leg.
-He remained in the game.
+Padres: All-Star 3B Manny Machado, who had an RBI single, limped back to the dugout after striking out in the ninth and appeared to be favoring his right leg.
+He remained in the game and said afterward he was fine.

-Mets: Francisco Lindor was shaken up after fouling a ball off the inside of his right knee in the fourth.
-As the star shortstop was checked by an athletic trainer, Showalter strolled to the plate, picked up Lindor's bat and handed it back to him.
-Lindor stayed in the game and struck out.

 UP NEXT